bjsmith3185/bamazon/README.md

 bamazon let the user select from 2 files; bamazon_customer.js  or  bamazon_employee.js

+NOTES;
+Executive name and password: first name 'brian'  last name 'smith'  password '1234'  all lowercase

+A manager's name and password is; first name 'john' password '1234'  all lowercase

 bamazon_customer.js features;

 - user can sign-in (if they have make a previous purchase) or shop as a guest.